ONNXTileProcessor

 You can configure GPU usage through Force CPU and GPU Device Index.
 Check Used Execution Provider on which device is actually used.
 Depending on your operating system and setup, CPU, CUDA or DirectML may be selected (Priority: CUDA > DirectML > CPU).

 It is possible to set how many CPU threads can be used by a ONNX Runtime (ORT) session.
-As the ORT version in MeVisLab is built with OpenMP, use the OpenMP env variable (OMP_NUM_THREADS, see https://docs.microsoft.com/de-de/cpp/parallel/openmp/reference/openmp-environment-variables?view=msvc-160#omp-num-threads) to control the number of intra op num threads.
+As the ORT version in MeVisLab is built with OpenMP, use the OpenMP environment variable (OMP_NUM_THREADS, see the Microsoft documentation) to control the “intra op num threads”.

-IMPORTANT the above env variables need to be set before ONNXTileProcessor is instantiated.
+NOTE: The above environment variables need to be set before ONNXTileProcessor is instantiated.
 These options are effective for all subsequent sessions created within the same process.

 Model Encryption Support